🎓 Program Overview

 - Wrangler and CI/CD: automated Worker deployment with GitHub Actions

-- Blockchain fundamentals for engineers: accounts, transactions, consensus, and why Solana's architecture differs from Ethereum
+- Blockchain fundamentals: accounts, transactions, consensus, and why Solana's architecture differs from Ethereum

 - Solana's programming model: accounts as data, programs as stateless code, and the account ownership model